Uber Eats vs DoorDash Pay in 2026: The Short Answer

 The Power of Multi-Apping: Running Both Apps at Once

-According to ShiftTracker’s 2026 Gig Economy Statistics report, multi-apping increases effective hourly rates by 30-50% during peak windows by eliminating idle time between orders.
-Gridwise reports a more conservative 20-40% boost โ€” still substantial.
+ShiftTracker’s 2026 Gig Economy Statistics report found that multi-apping bumps effective hourly rates by 30-50% during peak windows by cutting out idle time.
+Gridwise puts the boost at a more conservative 20-40%.
+Either way, it’s significant.

-The strategy is simple:
+The approach is straightforward:

 • Keep both Uber Eats and DoorDash running